kshetline/tubular_util/README.md

 function debounce<F extends AnyFunction>(delay: number, func: F, callback?: (result: ReturnType<F>): (...args: Parameters<F>) => void
 ```

+Let us refer to the return value of `debounce` as `D`.

-Calls `func` after a `delay` microseconds, and no more frequently than once every `delay` microseconds when called repeatedly.
-If you need to obtain a result from `func` when it is executed, provide the optional `callback` parameter.
+`D` is a debounced implementation of `func`, where `func` is called once after `delay` microseconds have passed when `D` is first invoked, and subsequently no more frequently than once every `delay` microseconds when `D` is invoked repeatedly.

+If you need to obtain a result from `func` when `func` is executed, provide the optional `callback` parameter.

 ```typescript
 function forEach<T>(obj: Record<string, T> | null | undefined, callback: (key: string, value: T) => void): void;